Pega Robot Manager monitors failed robotic automations over a

 period of time to stop underperforming robots.
 By identifying and stopping robots that

-total number of failed assignments as well as the maintenance effort needed from human
+number of failed assignments as well as the maintenance effort needed from human

 operators to clear such assignments.

 You can influence how Pega Robot Manager evaluates robot performance by

 using the following failure threshold types that are applicable at the work